-The Harvard Environmental Policy Initiative (EPI) provides real world legal analysis for today’s environmental and energy challenges.
-We promote creative problem solving and productive engagement through rigorous legal research, and outreach to decision-makers, stakeholders, and the general public.
-EPI works in four broad areas:
+The Harvard Environmental & Energy Law Program (EELP) provides real world legal analysis for today’s environmental and energy challenges.
+We promote creative problem solving and productive engagement through rigorous legal research, and outreach to decision-makers, stakeholders, media, and the public.
+EELP works on multiple fronts, such as:

 - Climate Change and the Clean Air Act